German Democratic Party: Founding and rise

+On 20 November, the German Democratic Party was officially established.
+The FVP responded by urging its supporters to back the DDP, and indeed the majority of the FVP as well as sections of the NLP's left-wing merged into the DDP.
+Two days later right-wing members of the NLP, including Gustav Stresemann, as well as a small contingent of right-wing FVP members formed the German People's Party (DVP).

-The FVP raised 26,000 RM in 1911, and had 1,054 individual contributors in 1912.
-The DDP raised millions in the leadup to the 1919 election and had over one million members by January 1919.
+The DDP raised millions of marks in the leadup to the 1919 election and had over one million members by January 1919.
+The party benefited from a large amount of funds from industrial, commercial, and financial figures, and received donations from organisations like the Hansabund.
 The party won 75 seats in the election and became the third-largest party in the Weimar National Assembly, but their support halved in the 1920 election and their seat total fell to 39.

 The DDP was a member of the Scheidemann cabinet, but left in June 1919 in response to the Treaty of Versailles before returning to the coalition in October.
 Friedrich von Payer resigned as chair of the DDP's legislative caucus after voting in favor of the treaty.
 It was heavily involved with the creation of the Weimar Constitution.
 The document was drafted by Preuß, Max Weber influenced the section covering the presidency, and Erich Koch-Weser wrote the section covering referendums.

 Naumann served as the first chair of the party until his death in 1919.
 His faction and ideological allies included Gertrud Bäumer, Anton Erkelenz, Wilhelm Heile, Theodor Heuss, Carl Wilhelm Petersen, and Gustav Stolper.
 This group held positions of high leadership within the party for the entirety of its history.
 Petersen served as chair until 1924, when he resigned after his election as mayor of Hamburg.

 The Berliner Tageblatt, Frankfurter Zeitung, and Vossische Zeitung were among the leading newspapers that supported the party.
 Rudolf Oeser, an editor at FZ, became a cabinet member.
 Support for the DDP from these newspapers waned as the party went rightward.

 The DDP initially voted against joining the First Wirth cabinet, but later joined it.
 It left the Wirth cabinet after the partition of Upper Silesia.